 In the navigation pane, under Datasets, select More options (...) next to a dataset listed .

 Select Schedule Refresh.

-You will see different options here depending on whether you have a personal, or enterprise, gateway online and available.
+You see different options here depending on whether you have a personal, or enterprise, gateway online and available.

 You can also select the enterprise gateway if one is available for you.
-You will only see an enterprise gateway available if your account is listed in the Users tab of the data source configured for a given gateway.
+You only see an enterprise gateway available if your account is listed in the Users tab of the data source configured for a given gateway.